-Our expectation for a rebound in 2H20 economic activity and stimulus from both the Fed and Congress should support equities.
-However, with valuations at the highest level since 2001, the risk of a pullback remains elevated.
+Our expectation for a rebound in 4Q20 and 2021 economic activity and stimulus from both the Fed and Congress should support equities.
+However, with political and COVID uncertainty, the risk of a pullback remains elevated.
 Use pullbacks as buying opportunities within our favorite sectors (Info Tech, Health Care, Comm Servs, and Consumer Discretionary).